Abyssinian Woodpecker

 About the Abyssinian Woodpecker

 The Abyssinian Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live average 4-5 years with a maximum recorded of 8 years..
+These birds typically live estimated at 3-5 years, with some individuals living longer in protected areas..

 How to Identify a Abyssinian Woodpecker